cchitsiang/awesome-stars/topics.md

 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!
 - [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) - Awesome list of open-source startup alternatives to well-known SaaS products 🚀
-- [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci) - List of Continuous Integration services
+- [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci) - The list of continuous integration services and tools
 - [awesome-scripts/awesome-userscripts](https://github.com/awesome-scripts/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.
 - [run-x/awesome-kubernetes](https://github.com/run-x/awesome-kubernetes) - A curated list for awesome kubernetes projects, tools and resources.
 - [mhadidg/software-architecture-books](https://github.com/mhadidg/software-architecture-books) - A comprehensive list of books on Software Architecture.